 and welcome at michael-herbst.com.

-Currently I am a postdoctoral fellow at the MATHERIALS team of the CERMICS laboratory, ENPC, and Inria Paris working on the density-functional toolkit (DFTK).
-Additionally I am affiliated to the ISCD at Sorbonne Université.
+Currently I am a postdoctoral fellow at the MATHERIALS team of the CERMICS laboratory, ENPC, and Inria Paris.
+I work on the density-functional toolkit (DFTK), a Julia code for density-functional theory, and on ADC connect (adcc), a framework for ADC-based computational spectroscopy.

 - Blog: Updates about my research activities and other stuff